 A. This community's municipal body passed the required International Migratory Bird Day resolution.

-On Saturday, May 6, 2017, the Village of DeForest celebrated International Migratory Bird Day with a bird walk along the Upper Yahara River Trail beginning at Sunfish Pond.
-The walk was led by local resident Nolan Kollath and was conducted from 7 to 9 am.
-Seven people attended (not including the leader) and they saw 26 species of birds.
-That number was low because the migrating song birds were not back yet due to spring weather.
+On Saturday, May 5, 2018, the Village of DeForest celebrated International Migratory Bird Day with a bird walk along the Upper Yahara River Trail beginning at Sunfish Pond.
+The walk was led by local resident Ed Saur and was conducted from 7 to 9 am.
+Three people attended (not including the leader) and they saw 46 species of birds.
+Good time had by all.